-- ensure that the market value of the vessel mortgaged under the applicable credit facility, determined in accordance with the terms of that facility, does not fall below 100% to 120%, as applicable, of the outstanding amount of the loan (the "Minimum Value Covenant"); - ensure that outstanding amounts in currencies other than the U.S. dollar do not exceed 100% or 110%, as applicable, of the U.S. dollar equivalent amount specified in the relevant credit agreement for the applicable period by, if necessary, providing cash collateral security in an amount necessary for the outstanding amounts to meet this threshold; and - · ensure that we comply with certain financial covenants under the guarantees described below.
+- "Minimum Value Covenant"): - ensure that outstanding amounts in currencies other than the U.S. dollar do not exceed 100% or 110%, as applicable, of providing cash collateral security in an amount necessary for the outstanding amounts to meet this threshold; and - ensure that we comply with certain financial covenants under the guarantees described below.